serrano-s/cse447-wi23/index.md

 * **Course instruction** The course will be taught in-person only, following the UW guidelines.
 However, links to recordings of each lecture will be posted on this site by the day following class.

 * **Remote access.** If you are sick or have potentially been exposed to COVID-19, **stay home**!
 While we encourage everyone to attend class in-person when they are well, there will always be a recording of class posted shortly after each lecture and there is no penalty for missing lecture in person.
-Office hours are also available both in-person and over Zoom (by appointment).
+Office hours are also available both in-person and over Zoom (by appointment); each staff member's office hours are posted under their name at the top of this webpage.

 <!-- When in public, indoor spaces occupied by other people, **you must wear a mask**.
 This includes class sections and office hours.
 See more about UW's masking requirements [here](https://www.ehs.washington.edu/covid-19-prevention-and-response/face-covering-requirements).
 The instructors will abide by the same masking policy.